hamidghaedi/scRNA_seq-analysis/README.md

-#Ading sample data from paper; we expect to see samples from same group have more or less similar number of cells in each cluster.
+#Ading sample data from paper; we expect to see samples from the same group have more or less similar number of cells in each cluster.
-#So normal samples should show similar patters: SRR12603780, SRR12603781, and SRR12603788.
+#So normal samples should show similar patterns: SRR12603780, SRR12603781, and SRR12603788.